avigad/mathematics_in_lean_source/source/logic.rst

       apply lt_irrefl a this
     end
     -- END

+.. index:: this, have, tactics ; have, from, tactics ; from

 This example introduces a couple of new tricks.
 First, when you use ``have`` without providing